Confidence regions for a persistence diagram of a single image with one or more loops: Conclusions and discussions

-The proposed methods were motivated by a cell biology application. {\bf parTDA} was able to detect a pattern which distinguishes the wounded C3 cell from the wounded Control cell through differences in persistence over time with no overlapping confidence regions.
-The confidence regions are the main result which are useful to biologists to quantify the uncertainty in the ring structures in the images.
-We are interested in seeing if the differences in the persistence over time is consistent when looking at more images of different cells.
-Furthermore, it is of interest to more directly include time into the TDA analysis, through connecting loops across time and estimating the temporal uncertainty of the pattern.
+The proposed methods were motivated by the goal of developing the means to objectively quantify patterns, especially loops, in a single image.
+As noted in the Introduction, loops are common features of biological samples and, in some cases such loops become distorted as a consequence of damage, disease, or other pathological insults such as toxins (e.g., \cite{5, 29}).
+While the differences in control and toxin-exposed ring patterns were subtle, the {\bf parTDA} method was nonetheless able to distinguish between the two, particularly at increasing times of healing.
+This finding bodes well for the application of {\bf parTDA} to other situations where biological ring organization is more obviously altered either due to deliberate experimental manipulations \cite{30} or due to disease \cite{29}.
+Further, independently of its ability to identify pattern differences within single examples of control and toxin-exposed samples, {\bf parTDA} was also able to distinguish between the control and toxin patterns when the entire time course of the experiment was taken into account such that there were no overlapping confidence regions.
+Confidence region comparisons are of particular utility to biologists and other scientists who seek to quantify the uncertainty in the ring structures in the images.
+The results presented here suggest that {\bf parTDA} may be useful beyond our initial goal of comparing individual patterns at a fixed time in that it may be possible to directly include time into the TDA analysis, through connecting loops across time and estimating the temporal uncertainty of the pattern.
 With these extensions, further investigation may be done to try and understand the mechanism at work when a cell is wounded under normal versus pathological conditions.

+There are several extensions or improvements which could be made to {\bf parTDA}.
+First, {\bf parTDA} assumes independent and identically distributed pixel intensities on the loop (or any dimension $p$ topological feature of interest) which may not be the case in many applications.
+A generalization that may relax this assumption could use localized averaging to estimate the birth and death time (instead of using the entire partition).